Siva010q/Siva010q/README.md

 ### 🧠 About Me

 I'm a BBA graduate who discovered a strong passion for technology and user-centric design.
-I’m currently learning full-stack web development at Grapinz Technology and exploring the world of Web Development  through real-time projects like **Casa Fix Hub**-**Craft Colors**-**Calculator**.
+I’m currently learning full-stack web development at Grapinz Technology and exploring the world of Web Development  through real-time projects like **Casa Fix Hub**-**Crafty Colors**  and some more Projects .
 My goal is to bridge business logic with seamless digital experiences.

 ---